 You are probably thinking this is great and all but what about Chase Sapphire Reserve‘s perks?
 The Reserve’s perks are far superior to the Preferred but are they useful to most people?
-A lot depends on your base airport, does it have a Priority Pass Lounge?
+A lot depends on your base airport, does it have a Priority Pass Lounge or restaurant?
 If yes then this could be very valuable to you.
 A majority of airports don’t offer decent Priority Pass lounge access.

 One of the recent perk reductions on the Reserve card was to limit Priority Pass memberships to 2 guests.
 That puts the Chase Sapphire Reserve more in line with other premium cards.
 It does still get you access into restaurant lounges thought, something American Express cards do not.